tamirmayb/hg_local/README.md

   * If needed we should add the new paginator fields to the client (ui) as well.

 ### 4 Project deployment
-* I use `digitalocean.com` VPS for deploying the project directly from my github
+* I would use `digitalocean.com` VPS (which is very robust, chip, and can be customized easley) for deploying the project directly from my Github where the repo of the project is located using the following steps:
+  * Create Account for the company.
+  * Create a managed database to be used by the project in this case MYSQL V8 should be fine.
+  * Change the function `openDb` in `database.js` according to the database configuration.
+  * Connect digitalocean to the company's Github service.
+  * Set up the application by choosing the application's repository.
+  * Click deploy and wait for build and deploy to complete.
+  * Test the application in Production mode.
+* Please note that for now the application is not deployed and the bullets above should be referred to as a suggestion.